How does eye tracking work? And what does the popular eye tracking technology Tobii mean for common consumer uses, like gaming and Windows Hello?

 How does eye tracking work?

 Eye tracking works by pointing a light (not infrared, but almost) at the pupil.
 This creates reflections at the cornea.
-An infrared camera tracks these reflections, thus tracking the movement of your point of gaze.
-An infrared light is necessary so the technology can tell the difference between your pupil and iris, since light will enter the pupil but bounce off the iris.
-Note that humans can not typically / easily see infrared light, so this isn’t a distraction to users.
+An infrared (IR) camera tracks these reflections, thus tracking the movement of your point of gaze.
+The technology can tell the difference between your pupil and iris, since light will enter the pupil but bounce off the iris.
+Note that humans can not typically / easily see this almost-infrared light, so it isn’t a distraction to users.